bufbuild-ru/docs/blog/totw-3-enum-names-need-prefixes/index.md

   tagline: "April 22, 2025"
 ---

 > _Smart people learn from their mistakes.
-But the real sharp ones learn from the mistakes of others. —Brandon Mull_
+But the real sharp ones learn from the mistakes of others. — Brandon Mull_

 TL;DR: `enum`s inherit some unfortunate behaviors from C++.
 Use the Buf lint rules [`ENUM_VALUE_PREFIX`](/docs/lint/rules/index.md#enum_value_prefix) and [`ENUM_ZERO_VALUE_SUFFIX`](/docs/lint/rules/index.md#enum_zero_value_suffix)  to avoid this problem (they’re part of the `DEFAULT` category).